Moonlite-S/VertBot/README.md

 * (Star Rail) Separated pulls by user.
 [Should now be per person]
 * (Star Rail) (Bug) Limited Banners still have all 4 star characters even though some shouldn't
-* (Star Rail) (Bug) Dunno if I wanna fix this or not, but Light Cone and Character Pulls should not be counted together, but who the hell pulls on LC banners on simulations?
+* (Star Rail) (Bug) Stellar Warp, Light Cone, and Character Banners all share the same pity.
 * *HAPPY NEW YEAR!!!!!*

 1.3.1 (12/27/2023):